Longo, Scirocco 2025, fig. 6

 Caption

-Three-dimensional views of the hypothetical virtual model of the medieval choir screen with the attached ambo in the cathedral of Monreale.
-Left western (exterior) side; right eastern (interior) side.
-Views from the HBIM created by the authors in collaboration with Piotr Kuroczyński and Karol Argasiński (Hochschule Mainz and the Warsaw University of Technology) (rielab.
-R. Longo, E. Scirocco, Bibliotheca Hertziana - Max Planck Institute for Art History).
+Views of the 3D model reconstructing the medieval choir screen with the attached ambo in the cathedral of Monreale: left, western (exterior) side; right, eastern (interior) side.
+HBIM created by R. Longo and E. Scirocco in collaboration with P. Kuroczyński and K. Argasiński (Hochschule Mainz and the Warsaw University of Technology) (funding: Bibliotheca Hertziana - Max Planck Institute for Art History, Project nr.
+BH-P-21-26).

 Image preview